Aider-AI/aider/website/docs/aider_conf.md

 # YAML config file

-Most options can also be set in an `.aider.conf.yml` file which can be placed in your home directory or at the root of your git repo.
+Most of aider's options can be set in an `.aider.conf.yml` file, which can be placed in your home directory or at the root of your git repo.